Lightstreamer/helm-charts/charts/lightstreamer/README.md

 ```
 ### [management.jmx.rmiConnector.enablePublicAccess](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L1879)

 Optional.
-Enables the RMI connector access without credentials.
-If set to `true`, requests to the RMI connector are always allowed.
-If set to `false`, requests to the RMI connector are subject to user authentication; the allowed users are set in the "user" elements.
+Enables the RMI Connector access without credentials.
+If set to `true`, requests to the RMI Connector are always allowed.
+If set to `false`, requests to the RMI Connector are subject to user authentication; the allowed users are set in the "user" elements.

 **Default:** `false`
 ### [management.jmx.rmiConnector.enableTestPorts](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L1787)

 Optional.
 Enables a preliminary test on the reachability of the RMI Server through the configured hostname.
 Note that the reachability is not needed for the Server itself, so the test is only for the benefit of other clients, including the "stop" script; but, since other clients may be run in different environments, the outcome of this test may not be significant.
 If set to `true`, enables the test; if the test fails, the whole Server startup will fail.
 If successful and the "stop" script is launched in the same environment of the Server, the script should work.
-If set to `false`, disables the test, but this setting can be overridden by setting jmx.enableStoppingServiceCheck to `true`.
+If set to `false`, disables the test, but this setting can be overridden by setting `jmx.enableStoppingServiceCheck` to `true`.

 **Default:** `true`
 ### [management.jmx.rmiConnector.hostName](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L1773)